GSA/fpki-guides/_announcements/03_google_ct.md

 - [Frequently Asked Questions](#frequently-asked-questions)
 - [Additional Resources](#additional-resources)

-{% include alert-info.html content="All popular browsers plan to deploy CT in their product roadmaps.
+{% include alert-info.html content="Many popular browsers plan to deploy CT in their product roadmaps.
 Timelines will be updated on this site as browser deployment dates become known." %}

 ## How Does This Work?